hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/4-security-and-encryption/index.md

 - controller can change system configurations
 - can access log files and spy on computer's usage
 - hard to detect, runs at system level
+- difficult to get rid of
+- can hide illegal files on computer
+- designed to have anti-malware techniques

 ### Malicious Bots